 The selected students are for each subject is teamed together with 2-3 Teacher Leaders to accompany them for the International Olympiads which are held in a new participating country every year either in the month of July or December each year.

-Other Recognized Olympiads:
+Some Other Recognized Science Olympiads:

 Break free from your local average tuitions and the constraints of lack of good study material - get Aakash high-quality lectures and Study material right on your fingertips.